My Pal Bob

 My Pal Bob was a United Kingdom television sitcom originally shown in ten episodes from 1957 to 1958.
 Written by Bob Monkhouse and Denis Goodwin, the show starred Bob Monkhouse and narrated by Denis Goodwin.
-All recorded episodes were thought to have been destroyed until it was discovered that Monkhouse had kept a number episodes from shows including "My Pal Bob" in his own private archive.
+All recorded episodes were thought to have been destroyed until it was discovered that Monkhouse had kept a number of episodes from shows including "My Pal Bob" in his own private archive.